The Cormanus Chronicles: 2014

 North of Cooma.
 Bikes heading south for the rally.

-I’m feeling a bit like the Angel of Death.
-While I’ve been in Hobart, another very old friend and former colleague has died.
-I should be going to the funeral, but I can’t do it and make the ferry.
+I was feeling a bit like the Angel of Death.
+While I'd been in Hobart, another very old friend and former colleague died.
+I wanted to go to the funeral, but I couldn't do it and make the ferry.

 Having loaded the bike, I went for one final coffee with my son before heading back to the east coast.
 I'd decided to retrace my steps; it was a better alternative than the highway and time and the weather militated against the alternatives.
 The Hobart-Orford Road offered its usual entertainment and, although I stopped briefly in Orford, I pressed on to Swansea before stopping for coffee.